 Depending on the property construction and site conditions, we’ll need to either repair the existing damp proof course or install a totally new damp proofing system.
 A chemical damp proof course (DPC) can be a cost-effective way of dealing with the problem.
 The object of the system is to form a continuous unbroken layer of waterproofing material that will create a barrier to dampness rising up the wall from the ground.

 The basic procedures are to drill a series of holes in the wall and inject or feed the waterproofing material into the holes.
 The damp affected plasterwork must be stripped to remove the salt contaminated area and this will be replaced with a renovating plaster or can be covered with a cavity wall membrane system prior to replastering to prevent any visible interior penetration and salt migration which will allow the wall to dry quicker.
 Don’t worry if this sounds a bit daunting – we’ll determine which system needs to be used and take care of it for you.

 Rising damp breached the existing deffective damp proof course and affected the interior fabric.
 In this specific case, our damp proofing specialists stripped the affected area, injected a chemical damp proof course (DPC) and covered the walls with a specialist waterproofing membrane to prevent any further penetration to the property.
 Once plastered this property was left ready for decoration.

-* No Charge if you Own and Live in the surveyed property located within 25 miles distance from the nearest branch (alternatively a charge may apply).
+* No Charge if you Own the surveyed property located within 25 miles distance from the nearest branch (alternatively a charge may apply).
 Speak with your local branch who will be happy to help deal with your property problem.